Looking for quality car insurance with flexible cover options designed with the needs of older Australians in mind.

 |Emergency travel and accommodation|

 What additional cover options are there?

 - Excess-free windscreen cover.
-If your windscreen is accidentally broken or damaged, this option covers the cost of replacing or repairing it.
+The cost of replacing or repairing your windscreen is covered if your windscreen is accidentally broken or damaged.
+With this optional benefit, your first windscreen claim in any one period of insurance will be excess free.
 This option only applies to claims where damage is limited to the windscreen, sunroof or window glass.

 - Roadside assistance.
 Available as an extra with all insurance policies, this option gives you access to 24-hour roadside assistance service.